Oktava MK-219

 Rumour has it that the large diaphragm capsule used is based on an old Neumann design and, having done direct comparisons with my Microtech UM70 (a rather more elegant ex-Eastern bloc mic also purporting to use a Neumann capsule design), I can say that the two mics sounded so similar that in a blind test with vocals, I couldn’t tell one from the other.

-Magnetic reed switching is provided for both the 10dB pad and low pass filter switches built into the mic.
+Magnetic reed switching is provided for both the 10dB pad and high-pass filter switches built into the mic.

-The MK-219 capsule assembly includes a “resonator disk” that extends the high frequency of the capsule (+4dB @ 10Hz) at the cost of reduced impulse response accuracy and reduced smoothness in frequency response, according to Michael Joly.
+The MK-219 capsule assembly includes a “resonator disk” that extends the high frequency of the capsule (+4dB @ 10Hz).
+Some modders claim this resonator reduces impulse response accuracy and smoothness.

 Scott Dorsey’s June, 2005 article on MK-219 mods from Recording Magazine has recently been published online; see the link in the sidebar.
 In it, Dorsey presents the following modifications: